-Vehicle maintenance can be very confusing.
-Every day, vehicles end up in junk yards because of a lack of it.
-At the same time, millions of dollars are wasted every year on useless services or worse, things that actually create problems.
+Advise on vehicle maintenance can be very confusing.
+Every day vehicles end up in junk yards because of a lack of it.
+At the same time millions of dollars are wasted each year on useless services or worse, things that actually create problems.

 When Should I Do Maintenance